 I'm having many issues keeping teachers in the building.
 My committed teachers are following guidance about not coming to work if they are experiencing any symptoms.
-Therefore, I'm trying to hire some temporary substitutes to help during this time.
-However, I've called five of the closest locations to Canton, and none are doing the fingerprinting.
-How should I handle this?
+Therefore, I'm trying to

 If we have an employee who needs the Gemalto background clearance and can't find a facility in their area to conduct the fingerprinting...what are the guidelines for this?